The Verve: Post-breakup (2000–2006)

 By the time The Verve had split, Ashcroft was already working on solo material accompanied by, among others, Salisbury and Cole.
 In 2000, he released his first solo album, Alone with Everybody, which reached number 1 in the UK album charts.
-Ashcroft's next album, Human Conditions, was released to poorer sales in 2002, and Ashcroft was subsequently absent from the music business for several years.
-During this time Salisbury was the drummer for Black Rebel Motorcycle Club's UK tour in 2004, after their original drummer briefly left due to alcohol and drug abuse.
-Salisbury also owns a drum shop in Stockport.
-Ashcroft appeared with Coldplay at Live 8 in 2005, followed by the release of Keys to the World in 2006 and a particularly successful tour that included gigs as the support act for Coldplay's Twisted Logic Tour.

-Jones and Tong formed The Shining, who released one album, before disbanding in 2003.
-Jones went on to work with Irish musician Cathy Davey.
-Tong became a live replacement for ex-guitarist Graham Coxon in Blur, an additional guitarist for Gorillaz (both Jones and Tong played guitar for Demon Days Live), and a member of The Good, the Bad & the Queen.
-McCabe worked in different projects like the London-based Neotropic project and played with some established artists, including John Martyn, The Music, The Beta Band and Faultline.

 The former members sometimes expressed bitter sentiments about the band's later years.
 In his only interview after the split, McCabe said of Urban Hymns: "By the time I got my parts in there it's not really a music fan's record.
 It just sits nicely next to the Oasis record."
 During his solo career, Ashcroft expressed regret at having asked McCabe to return for the album instead of releasing it under his own name, saying: "Imagine being the guy that's written an album on his own, bottles it near the end, feels like there's unfinished business, rings Nick McCabe up who adds some guitars, puts it out as the Verve and the same problems arise again.
 Imagine being that mug.
 I've now got to rewrite history.
 Everyone thinks those songs are somehow associated with another bunch of people that I'm not with now."
 Jones claimed that "The Verve were going off in a direction of strings and ballads, and that's not where I was coming from at all.
 Loud guitars is it for me", though noting that this was not why the band split up.